-Fret not, we’ve put together a list of best Linux distros – addressing the different type of users.
-Starting from the best Linux distros for beginners, we’ll provide you a list of best light-weight Linux distros for old systems.
+Fret not, we’ve put together a list of best Linux distros – addressing the different types of users.
+Starting from the best Linux distros for beginners, we’ll provide you a list of best lightweight Linux distros for old systems.

 Best Linux Distro For Beginners

-- It is one of the most popular Linux distribution.
+- It is one of the most popular Linux distributions.